segmentio/segment-docs/src/connections/spec/b2b-saas.md

 ### Signed Out

 This event should be sent when a user signs out for your service.
 You should also call [`analytics.reset()`](/docs/connections/sources/catalog/libraries/website/javascript/#reset-logout) to refresh the cookie when a Signed Out event occurs.

+> success ""
+> **Good to know**: Segment's best practice is to use an "Object-Action" naming convention, which in this case would be "User Signed Out".
+However, because in the B2B case this may not be a specific user, we omit that noun in our example.
+You may include or omit it as needed for your implementation.

 #### Properties